byuceaccessibility/byuceaccessibility.github.io/AccessibilityPanel.md

 5. Set an expiration date or leave it blank for no expiration.
 Name it whatever you want.
 6. Copy paste generated token into the correct field in the options tab of panel.
 7. If you lose it the token you cannot get it back.
 Just delete it and create a new one.

-# Report Generator

-## Introduction

-The **Report Generator** is the program we use to automate about 40% of an accessibility audit.
-After being given correct filepaths and canvas API tokens, this program has logic to scan HTML for many possible accessibility issues we often find in courses.
-This markdown will give a description of each file used in the process, pseudo code for each file, as well as pseudo code for the whole report generation.

 ## Review Process